Home / Case Studies / UNICEF Kid Power

 Lives Saved

-Recognition & Long-term Impact
+Recognition & long-term impact

-• Named one of Time Magazine's Best Inventions of the Year
+• Named one of Time Magazine's Best Inventions of the Year.

-• Won Games for Change's Most Significant Impact Award
+• Won Games for Change's Most Significant Impact Award.

-• Earned Shorty Award for Social Good
+• Earned a Shorty Award for Social Good.

-• Established a replicable model for transforming hardware-dependent programs into scalable digital platforms
+• Established a replicable model for transforming hardware-dependent programs into scalable digital platforms.

 Explore More Transformations